 Most of my responsibilities were very administrative, but I desperately wanted to learn how to produce television, instead of running around doing errands.

 I quickly looked for opportunities to eliminate, delegate or automate my duties, so I had more time to help produce.

-People use to ask me to send their faxes (this was in 1997 folks), so I taught them how to send their own.
+People would ask me to send their faxes (this was in 1997 folks), so I taught them how to send their own.
 I got endless questions about how to use Microsoft Word, so I had a computer trainer come in to teach the staff the basics.
 When producers asked me to do administrative work for them, I told them I would be happy to do it, but wanted the opportunity to help them produce their stories.

 What I learned: Never settle for doing the job you were hired to do, learn the skills for the job you want.
-Managing doesn’t always come form the top-down, it can also come from the bottom-up.
+Managing doesn’t always come from the top-down, it can also come from the bottom-up.